 To ensure privacy, we ask that each interested family complete a short intake over the phone with the Youth Services Manager.

-The Youth Services Department in conjunction with the Mental Health Department is proud to offer case management services for transitional age youth (TAY) clients.
-Our case management services provide TAY clients with linkage to mental health counseling, housing resources, job and career opportunities, affirming physicians, and peer support.
-Youth who are interested in case management services should come to our drop-in hours or make an appointment at the number below.
+The Youth Services Department in conjunction with the Mental Health Department is proud to offer linkage to community support and resources for transitional age youth (TAY) clients.
+We provide TAY clients with linkage to mental health counseling, affirming physicians, and peer support.
+Youth who are interested should visit The Center or make an appointment at the contact above.

 LGBTQ Student Advocacy

 The Center is dedicated to making sure that LGBTQ students have the necessary support systems at their schools.
-Should a student or caregiver need assistance finding that support, please contact the Youth Services Manager Joel Gemino: 562-434-4455 ext.
-227 / email@example.com
+Should a student or caregiver need assistance finding that support, please contact the Youth Services School Liaison Cal Bigari at 562-434-4455 ext.
+243 / [email protected]

 Professional Development Trainings & Class Presentations